 In his first season, Abbs led Trine to a 6-4 overall record and a tie for second in the MIAA.
 Among the team’s wins was a comeback victory over No. 21 Albion.
 The Thunder set eight team-game and six individual-game records during the season.
 Abbs coached 10 players to All-MIAA recognition, including five First Team performers.
 The team produced one D3Football.com All-Region performer.
 Thunder players won five conference player of the week awards and made one appearance on the D3Football.com Team of the Week.

 Abbs joined the Thunder coaching staff in 2006 as defensive coordinator.
 Before joining the Thunder, Coach Abbs worked with the Fort Wayne Freedom Professional Indoor Football Team as the defensive line coach.
 Prior to his time with the Freedom, Abbs coached for eight years at Fort Wayne Carroll High School and one year at East Noble High School.

 As defensive coordinator, Abbs coached Trine to finishing in the top three in the MIAA in scoring defense six times.
 The Thunder had the top scoring defense in the conference in 2009.
-Abbs' defensive schemes helped produce 18 First-Team All-MIAA defensive performers, including three defensive league MVPs, and 15 Second-Team honorees.
+Abbs’ defensive schemes helped produce 18 First-Team All-MIAA defensive performers, including three defensive league MVP, and 15 second-team honorees.

 Coach Abbs was a member of both the baseball and football teams while working on his bachelor’s degree at Hanover College and earned a Scholar Athlete Award in 1998.
 In 2006, Abbs earned his Master of Science in educational leadership from Indiana University.